-These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") and applicable provisions of the Federal Decree law no 32 of 2021.
+These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS Accounting Standards) ('IFRSs') and applicable provisions of the Federal Decree law No. 32 of 2021.

 Federal Law No. 32 of 2021 on Commercial Companies (the "New Companies Law") was issued on 20 September 2021 and has come into effect on 2 January 2022, to entirely replace Federal Law No. 2 of 2015 on Commercial Companies, as amended (the "2015 Law").
-The Company has applied the requirements of the New Companies Law during the year ended 31 December 2022.
+The Company has applied the requirements of the New Companies Law during the years ended 31 December 2023 and 2022.